 Where a User makes a Supply Point Nomination:

-the Transporter will submit a Supply Point Offer (in accordance with paragraph 2.4), or reject the Supply Point Nomination (in accordance with paragraph 2.3.6), or submit a referral notice (in accordance with paragraph 2.3.8), within 2 Supply Point Systems Business Days after the Supply Point Nomination was submitted;
+the CDSP will submit a Supply Point Offer (in accordance with paragraph 2.4), or reject the Supply Point Nomination (in accordance with paragraph 2.3.6), or submit a referral notice (in accordance with paragraph 2.3.8), within 2 Supply Point Systems Business Days after the Supply Point Nomination was submitted;

-where (in accordance with paragraph 2.3.8) the Transporter submitted a referral notice, the Transporter will submit a Supply Point Offer within 12 Supply Point Systems Business Days after the Supply Point Nomination was submitted.
+where (in accordance with paragraph 2.3.8) theCDSP (on the Transporter's instruction) submitted a referral notice, the Transporter will notify the CDSP of the outcome of the Transporter's assessment of the feasibility of making gas available for offtake from the Total System at the Proposed Supply Point within 12 Supply Point Systems Business Days after the date of the Transporter's instruction to the CDSP in accordance with paragraph 2.3.8 following which the CDSP will submit a Supply Point Offer.

-If the Transporter does not comply with paragraph 2.3.4 it will in any event reject the Supply Point Nomination or make a Supply Point Offer or submit a referral notice as soon as reasonably practicable.
+If the CDSP does not comply with paragraph 2.3.4 it will in any event reject the Supply Point Nomination or make a Supply Point Offer or submit a referral notice as soon as reasonably practicable.

-The Transporter will reject the Supply Point Nomination where:
+The CDSP will reject the Supply Point Nomination where:

 Not Used; or